plotly/dash/CONTRIBUTING.md

 ### Coding Style

-We use both `flake8` and `pylint` for basic linting check, please refer to the relevant steps in `.circleci/config.yml`.
+We use `flake8`, `pylint`, and [`black`](https://black.readthedocs.io/en/stable/) for linting. please refer to the relevant steps in `.circleci/config.yml`.

-Note that we also start using [`black`](https://black.readthedocs.io/en/stable/) as formatter during the test code migration.

 ## Tests

-We started migrating to [pytest](https://docs.pytest.org/en/latest/) from `unittest` as our test automation framework.
-You will see more testing enhancements in the near future.
-To run the tests, see the commands in the `package.json` (such as `npm run test.integration`)
+Our tests use Google Chrome via Selenium.
+You will need to install [ChromeDriver](http://chromedriver.chromium.org/getting-started) matching the version of Chrome installed on your system.
+Here are some helpful tips for [Mac](https://www.kenst.com/2015/03/installing-chromedriver-on-mac-osx/) and [Windows](http://jonathansoma.com/lede/foundations-2018/classes/selenium/selenium-windows-install/).

+We use [pytest](https://docs.pytest.org/en/latest/) as our test automation framework, plus [jest](https://jestjs.io/) for a few renderer unit tests.
+You can `npm run test` to run them all, but this command simply runs `pytest` with no arguments, then `cd dash-renderer && npm run test` for the renderer unit tests.

+Most of the time, however, you will want to just run a few relevant tests and let CI run the whole suite. `pytest` lets you specify a directory or file to run tests from (eg `pytest tests/unit`) or a part of the test case name using `-k` - for example `pytest -k cbcx004` will run a single test, or `pytest -k cbcx` will run that whole file.
+See the [testing tutorial](https://dash.plotly.com/testing) to learn about the test case ID convention we use.

 ### Unit Tests